Stuart Forster suggests things to do in Riga during a city break in Latvia’s capital.

 Latvia’s capital, Riga, straddles the River Daugava and has much to offer people who enjoy good food, architecture and history during a Riga city break.

 Disclosure: Stuart visited Riga as a guest of the Latvia’s tourism organisation, which did not review or approve this article.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Where is Riga?